Abbby3/ecommerce/README.md

   - change item information
   - see orders

-- ### efficient api usage
+- ### general backend improvements
   - current data pulls/pushes affect the whole collection.
     - should affect specific part
       - eg adding to wishlist only needs to deal with the user document
+  - especially btns and item card is quite complex and could be simplified
+  - standard formatting across pages, features, etc